Iméra Aix Marseille

 Scientific priorities in FIAS

-Seeking balance between individual excellence and collective intelligence, Iméra is today sees itself as a sanctuary of intellectual freedom where a temporary community of high-level international scientists and artists can find the time, the space and resources needed to discover, individually and with others, new meaning and content for original interdisciplinary research.
+Seeking balance between individual excellence and collective intelligence, Iméra now sees itself as a sanctuary of intellectual freedom where a temporary community of high-level international scientists and artists can find the time, the space and resources needed to discover, individually and with others, new meaning and content for original interdisciplinary research.

 Therefore Iméra is keen to ensure that fellows engage in the collective activities of the residence, including the Community Building Seminar, which is one of the central activities, held each week (all day Thursday).
 The time investment amounts to one day per week in total.